gawwr4v/CareRadius/README.md

 ### 📌 Geofence Management
 - **Custom Names** - Give each location a memorable name
 - **Emoji Icons** - Choose from a variety of emojis to represent locations
-- **Adjustable Radius** - Set radius from 10m to 500m via slider
+- **Adjustable Radius** - Set radius from 10m to 50m via slider
 - **Edit Anytime** - Modify name, icon, radius, or location of existing geofences
-- **Change Location** - Relocate a geofence by dropping a new pin or using current location
+- **Change Location** - Relocate a geofence by dropping a new pin, current location, or manual coordinates

 ### 🔔 Smart Notifications
+- **Custom Reminders** - Set personalized arrival and exit messages per zone (e.g. "Take medicine", "Lock the door")
 - **Entry Alerts** - Get notified when you enter a geofenced area
 - **Exit Alerts** - Get notified when you leave a geofenced area
-- **Background Monitoring** - Works even when app is closed ( will cost you some battery though)
+- **Background Monitoring** - Works even when app is closed (will cost you some battery though)

 ### ⏱️ Visit History
 - **Automatic Tracking** - Entry/exit times recorded automatically